google/EarlGrey/CONTRIBUTING.md

 ### Do's

 * Keep pull requests focused on addressing one issue or feature.
 If multiple separate issues are fixed by a pull request, prefer commiting the fixes under multiple commits, one for each issue.
+* A Pull Request **must** have a [Github Issue](https://github.com/google/EarlGrey/issues) filed for it except in the case of trivial spelling/formatting fixes.
+For a Pull Request without a corresponding issue, please create the issue first and discuss it with the community to ascertain the severity of the issue.
+This allows us to prioritize your Pull Request and focus on the most pressing issues at hand.
+Without a proper context for why the change is being made, we cannot guarantee an expedient review or a merge.
 * Before submitting any code changes, please ensure that the [Unit Tests](https://github.com/google/EarlGrey/tree/master/Tests/UnitTests) and [Functional Tests](https://github.com/google/EarlGrey/tree/master/Tests/FunctionalTests) projects build and all tests pass.
 If you believe that the test failures are due to bugs in the